+Our NSCLC program:

-NSCLC: A trial in NSCLC opened in 2016.
-Enrollment has been more challenging than anticipated with no patients as yet enrolled.
-Initial data is currently anticipated in 2017 but availability of data for publication will depend on the number of patients recruited to the trial.
-The chemotherapy preconditioning regimen is being modified in a protocol amendment to include both fludarabine and cyclophosphamide.
+A trial in NSCLC opened in 2016.
+Enrollment has been more challenging than anticipated.
+Initial data is currently anticipated in late 2017, but availability of data for publication will depend on the number of patients recruited to the trial.
+The chemotherapy preconditioning regimen has been modified in a protocol amendment to include both fludarabine and cyclophosphamide and the NY-ESO expression requirement has been modified to at least 1+ in >10% of the cells.